Lucie Pudilová

-Lucie Pudilová (born June 13, 1994) is a Czech female mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+Lucie Pudilová (born June 13, 1994) is a Czech female mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 She was the Gladiator Championship Fighting Bantamweight female champion in Czech Republic.

 Background

 Pudilová started training MMA when she was 16 years old.
 She worked with her coach, Ladislav Erdélyi, to achieve her goal of fighting in the UFC.

 Mixed martial arts career

 Early career

 Pudilová fought most of her early MMA career in Europe.
 Her win over Melinda Fábián, an The Ultimate Fighter 26 contestant, earned her the title of Bantamweight Champion for the Gladiator Championship Fighting promotion in Czech Republic.
-Pudilová amassed a record of 6-1 prior to being signed by UFC, with the one loss to Lina Länsberg.
+Pudilová amassed a record of 6–1 prior to being signed by UFC, with the one loss to Lina Länsberg.
 Pudilová is the third Czech to be signed by UFC.

 Ultimate Fighting Championship

 Pudilová made her promotion debut on March 18, 2017, replacing injured Veronica Macedo, at UFC Fight Night: Manuwa vs. Anderson against Lina Länsberg in a rematch in London.
 After three close rounds of fierce fighting, she lost the fight via unanimous decision.
 At the post fight interview, Länsberg, with a badly battered right eye, argued that she might think Pudilová had done enough to be declared the winner.
 However, a majority of the media score cards still agreed with the judges and saw Länsberg as the winner.

-Her second fight came on June 17, 2017 in Singapore at UFC Fight Night: Holm vs. Correia.
+Her second fight came on June 17, 2017, in Singapore at UFC Fight Night: Holm vs. Correia.
 She faced Ji Yeon Kim and won the fight via unanimous decision.

-Pudilová faced Sarah Moras on February 18, 2018 at UFC Fight Night: Cowboy vs. Medeiros.
+Pudilová faced Sarah Moras on February 18, 2018, at UFC Fight Night: Cowboy vs. Medeiros.
 She won the fight by unanimous decision.

-Pudilová faced Irene Aldana on September 8, 2018 at UFC 228.
+Pudilová faced Irene Aldana on September 8, 2018, at UFC 228.
 She lost the close fight via split decision.
 This fight earned her the Fight of the Night award.

-Pudilová faced Liz Carmouche on February 23, 2019 at UFC on ESPN+ 3.
+Pudilová faced Liz Carmouche on February 23, 2019, at UFC on ESPN+ 3.
 She lost the fight by unanimous decision.

-Pudilová faced Antonina Shevchenko on August 3, 2019 at UFC on ESPN 5.
+Pudilová faced Antonina Shevchenko on August 3, 2019, at UFC on ESPN 5.
 She lost the fight via technical submission due to a rear-naked choke in the second round.
 Despite the loss, the bout earned Pudilová her second Fight of the Night bonus award.

-Pudilová faced Justine Kish on January 25, 2020 at UFC Fight Night 166.
+Pudilová faced Justine Kish on January 25, 2020, at UFC Fight Night 166.
 She lost he fight via unanimous decision.

 Pudilová was released by the UFC on February 11, 2020.